-As NRIS, IR#555 adds 100.8 MW (minus collector circuit losses) to the flow between Onslow and the New Brunswick border, resulting in a total export of between 600 MW and 650 MW, including the firm transmission reservation of 330 MW and the delivery of shared operating reserve to New Brunswick.
+In addition to the limitations of L-6511, IR#552 adds 100.8 MW (minus losses) to the flow between Onslow and the New Brunswick border, resulting in a total export of between 600 MW and 650 MW, including the firm transmission reservation of 330 MW and the delivery of shared operating reserve to New Brunswick.
 While exporting high amounts of power from NS, the Export Power Monitor SPS (NPCC Type III) must be armed to quickly reject/runback up to 330 MW of generation in Nova Scotia to avoid overload of the parallel 138kV transmission, maintain synchronism between the NS and NB power systems, and avoid excess over-frequency operation of the NS power system.
 Loss of L-8001 (designated L-3025 on the New Brunswick side of the border) will activate this SPS for the following contingencies: